pyrossh/rust-embed/readme.md

 To run the example in release mode where it reads from binary,

 `cargo run --release --example basic`

+Note: To run the `rocket` example, add the `nightly` feature flag and run on a nightly build:

+`cargo +nightly run --example rocket --features nightly`

 ## Testing
 debug: `cargo test --tests --lib`